masurp/specr/README.md

 a statistical outcome of interest.
 However, we strongly caution against using `specr` as a tool to somehow arrive at a better estimate.
-Running a specification curve analysis does not make your findings any more reliable, valid or generalizable than a single analyis.
+Running a specification curve analysis does not make your findings any more reliable, valid or generalizable than a single analysis.
 The method is only meant to inform about the effects of analytical choices on results, and not a better way to estimate a correlation or effect.